bobshafer/PITkit/README.md

 # PITkit
 Participatory Interface Theory Docs and Such

+(Some of the following is a little stale - see Links.md and Axioms.md for latest, but most of this is still ok, too).

 There are (will be) various threads from AI conversations and explanations from me.

 The Participatory Interface Theory (PIT) is a new interpretation of Quantum Mechanics that goes well beyond the domain of QM in its applicability.